igvteam/igv-webapp/index.md

 * **Select a chromosome.** The chromosome dropdown menu in the toolbar includes an entry for every chromosome or contig in the current reference genome.
 Selecting a chromosome from the menu will set the view to include the whole chromosome.
 The ruler also includes a cytoband ideogram if you selected one of the pre-defined reference genomes.
 ![](./assets/images/ToolbarRulerChr1_2.png)

 * **Select chromosome "all"**.
 At the top of the list of chromosomes in the dropdown menu there is also the special entry `all` to view the whole genome, with all the chromosomes layed out side-by-side.
+Or you can enter `all` in the text box where the genomic coordinates are displayed.
 ![](./assets/images/ToolbarRulerChrAll_2.png)
 	* Clicking on a chromosome in the whole-genome ruler will set the view to that chromosome, just like selecting the chromosome from the dropdown menu.

 * **Enter genomic coordinates.** In the text box where the genomic coordinates are displayed, you can type the coordinates of the region you want to view (e.g. *chr17:41,195,312-41,278,500*).
 The thousands separator is optional, but the chromosome name is required.

 * **Search by gene name.** In the text box where the genomic coordinates are displayed, type the name of a gene (e.g. *BRCA1*) and hit return or click on the magnifying glass.
-IGV will look up the genomic coordinates for that gene and set the viewing region accordingly. *Currently for human and mouse genomes only.*
+IGV will look up the genomic coordinates for that gene and set the viewing region accordingly. *Currently supported for human and mouse genomes only.*

 * **Enter multiple loci.** In the text box, you can enter multiple regions by gene name, genomic coordinates, or a mixture of the two, separated by spaces (e.g. *BRCA2 BRCA2 KRAS*).
 This will split up the IGV view into multiple panels and display the regions side-by-side, each with its own ruler.
 ![](./assets/images/ToolbarRulerMultilocus_2.png)